-Arrangements to support vulnerable Students
+Arrangements to support vulnerable students

-Vulnerable children include children who are supported by social care, those with safeguarding and welfare needs, including child in need plans, on child protection plans, 'looked after' children, young carers, disabled children and those with education, health and care (EHC) plans, although many Students/students on EHCPs can remain safely at home.
+Vulnerable children include children who are supported by social care, those with safeguarding and welfare needs, including child in need plans, on child protection plans, 'looked after' children, young carers, disabled children and those with education, health and care (EHC) plans, although many students/students on EHCPs can remain safely at home.

-Arrangements will be made for these Students to continue attending school.
-We also have the flexibility to offer a place in school for any Student who we believe to be on the edge of receiving children's social care support.
+Arrangements will be made for these students to continue attending school.
+We also have the flexibility to offer a place in school for any student who we believe to be on the edge of receiving children's social care support.

-Support for these Students includes: -
+Support for these students includes:-

 - Regular communication with and agreed support from lead professional/social worker/Virtual Headteacher - Continued involvement with Children's Services and other external professionals as part of review cycle eg Child protection conference involvement and core group reviews.
-These will take place in line with local safeguarding partners' advice. - Sign-posting respite available for families with children who have special educational needs and disabilities
+These will take place in line with local safeguarding partners' advice. - Sign-posting support and respite available for families with children who have special educational needs and disabilities

-Where Students who are deemed vulnerable are not attending school, the following safeguards have been put in place to support, in addition to the points above: -
+Where students who are deemed vulnerable are not attending school, the following safeguards have been put in place to support, in addition to the points above:-

-- Doorstep safe and well checks will occur twice a week - Lead professional/social worker/Virtual Headteacher made aware of non-attendance at school and additional support from these professionals agreed - Telephone contact daily in some cases - System in place for Students to alert safeguarding team if at risk - Links to support available made available on school website - Safety plan written with parents/carers to support Students during time at home
+- Doorstep safe and well checks - Lead professional/social worker/Virtual Headteacher made aware of non-attendance at school and additional support from these professionals agreed - Telephone contact (at least 3 X a week) where staff will consider safeguarding and alert the DSL if they have any concerns. - Links to support available made available on school website - Safety plan written with parents/carers to support students during time at home